eee

 ..:: Background - Rationale

 Following centuries of accelerating scientific and technical progress, information and communication technologies (ICT) started to evolve in the mid-20th century.
 The movement towards a knowledge-based information society has gone through a number of stages, through which learning processes have accumulated.
 Today, the digital world knows no borders and transcends the social, cultural, and institutional frameworks of all countries.
-The potential applications of ICT extend into all areas of human activity, with great social and economic ramifications.
+The potential applications of ICT extend into all areas of human activity, with extensive social and economic ramifications.

 --> [1], 2